A history degree can open doors to a huge variety of skills and careers. Some of our past and current students share their stories below.

 Read more from Matt

-Varun Lobo, Workday Consultant at Deloitte
+Varun Lobo, Workday Consultant at Deloitte, BA American Studies and History graduate (2020)

 It’s insane how relatable it is to getting a massive book in the library and taking three or four key points out of it, to what I’m doing now, where I’m getting a huge amount of information and summarising the key points for colleagues.